aswinayyolath/stretch-kafka-docs/docs/entityoperator.md

 In stretch Kafka deployment, where

-- ✅ Kafka brokers and controllers are spread across multiple Kubernetes clusters.
+✅ Kafka brokers and controllers are spread across multiple Kubernetes clusters.<br>
-- ✅ The central cluster hosts all Kafka CRs, including Kafka, KafkaNodePool, KafkaUser, and KafkaTopic.
+✅ The central cluster hosts all Kafka CRs, including Kafka, KafkaNodePool, KafkaUser, and KafkaTopic.<br>
-- ✅ The Entity Operator (managing users & topics) runs in the central cluster.
+✅ The Entity Operator (managing users & topics) runs in the central cluster.

-## Does the Kafka Cluster Still Function?

-Yes, but with conditions.

-- Brokers in other Kubernetes clusters are still running.
-- Kafka controllers may still be running (if a quorum is maintained).

-Replication between brokers (spread across clusters) continues as long as there’s a majority quorum of controllers.

-- ✅ If a majority of controllers are still available in the surviving clusters, Kafka continues running.
-- 🚨 If the majority of controllers were in the central cluster and lost, Kafka will experience a complete outage.

-💡 Mitigation -> user need to ensure the `controller.quorum.voters` are spread across clusters to avoid losing the majority.

-## Can Kafka Clients Still Communicate with Brokers?

-Yes, if at least one broker remains reachable.

-Clients connect to brokers, not the Entity Operator or the central cluster.

-- If clients' bootstrap servers list includes brokers running in the surviving clusters, they can still connect.
-- If a leader partition for a topic is hosted on a broker in a surviving cluster, the topic remains available.
-- If all leader partitions for a topic were on brokers in the central cluster, that topic becomes unavailable.

-💡 Mitigation -> Use Kafka’s rack awareness (`broker.rack`) and ISR (In-Sync Replica) balancing to distribute leader partitions across clusters.

-## Can Clients Still Produce & Consume Messages?

-Yes, if leader partitions are available.
-No, if all leader partitions were in the lost central cluster.

-**Producing Messages**

-- A producer can send messages only if the leader partition for a topic is still available in a surviving cluster.
-- If the leader was in the lost central cluster, Kafka automatically elects a new leader (if ISR exists).
-- If no ISR exists, production fails.

-**Consuming Messages**

-- Consumers can still fetch messages from available partitions.
-- If consumer group metadata was stored in a lost broker, the group might experience issues.

-💡 Mitigation -> Enable `min.insync.replicas` and leader election across clusters to ensure partition availability.

 ## What About Entity Operator Functions?